MAT BioTech

 MAT cell source

 The MM6 derives from the blood of a single acute monocytic leukemia patient and as a result the the monocytes have been known to sometimes not have TLRs that reflect the stable expression required to consistently detect pyrogenic contaminants and initiate the release of cytokines as a healthy human's would.
 Resultantly, the reproducibility of MAT results have been found to be low using this cell source.
 The Ph.
 Eur.
-(2.6.30) also describes MM6 based MAT kits as "limited" in their ability to detect non-endotoxin pyrogens.
+(2.6.30) has previously described MM6 based MAT kits as "limited" in their ability to detect non-endotoxin pyrogens.

 PBMC based MAT kits source their PBMC from the pooled blood of screened, healthy donors which means when incubated with a spiked product sample, the process of monocyte activation can be counted on to reliably simulate that of a healthy human.
 As a result, results for MAT kits based on this cell source have been consistently found to be reproducible.
 The Ph.
 Eur.
 (2.6.30) counts this cell source as proficient in detecting both endotoxins and non-endotoxin pyrogens.